PadmaRicca/COMP0192-Velostat-Calibration-Pipeline/README.md

 ## Use and licensing
 This repository is currently provided for academic review and reproducibility of the dissertation work.
-No open-source licence has been selected; therefore, standard copyright applies.
+No open-source license has been selected, therefore, standard copyright applies.